Arijit-Basu/HermioneBot/README.md

 	- 'What are the Unforgivable Spells?'
 	- 'Who transformed into Scabbers?'

-	- Any phrase ending in a WH-pronoun:
+	**III.** Any phrase ending in a WH-pronoun:

 	**Examples**:
 	- ''

-	- Any phrase starting with a singular present verb or modal (Is, Does, Are, Can, Could, Should, Would, Were, Was, etc...)
+	**IV.** Any phrase starting with a singular present verb or modal (Is, Does, Are, Can, Could, Should, Would, Were, Was, etc...)

 	**Examples**:
 	- 'Is Hufflepuff the kindest house?'